Loganpd/pedram-darestani-disfluency-correction/README.md

 Note that due to hardware limitations, the training of the T5-large model was stopped before it is adequately trained.
 Thus, it is possible that this model would out-perform the two other models given the right number of training epochs.

+## Proprietary dataset evaluation
+- In order to perform your proprietary dataset evaluation, you can use the test.ipynb file.
+- Simply provide the path to your dataset JSON file and the model you would like to evaluate (one of t5-small, t5-base, or t5-large model names), and run the cells.
+- You will be provided with the list of metrics evaluating the performance of the model on the given JSON file.
+- You can also get the output of the model for any singular prompt, by entering your prompt and running the generate_one function.